gabriela-framework/gabriela/README.md

 to be a tedious and error prone job.
 With Gabriela, I tried to expand on the middleware pattern to make it both structured and maintainable.
 I really hope I succeeded in that.

-Gabriela is still in alpha stage of development and using her in production is not advisable.
+Gabriela is still in beta stage of development and using her in production is not advisable.
+Current version is `1.0.3`.
 If you have any questions about it, you can send them to my email marioskrlec111@gmail.com.
 Also, every criticism is very welcome.

 ## Installing Gabriela

-`npm install gabriela@alpha`
+`npm install gabriela@1.0.3`

 ## Documentation